1fish2/BBQTimer/README.md

 * Provide color feedback when tapping on the time display text view, like the system stopwatch app.
 * Follow system theme colors?
 * Reset the timer on boot-up?
 * Test on various OS versions, screen sizes, and pixel densities.
+(Is the widget preview image needed at multiple resolutions?)
 * L10N.
 * Tips via a menu command: How to install as home & lock screen widgets, what tapping the widget text does, anything else?